 Different bird owners need different aviary designs.
 The firstand most important decision you will make is whether it will be an indoor or outdoor aviary.

 If you have an indoor aviary inside your home then you don’t usually need to worry about heating.
 It’s also easier to gain access to the birds, to look after and clean them.
 You can hold and play with your birds without fear of escape (just make sure all the windows and doors are closed).
-The disadvantages of indoor aviaries are that you need to think about ventilation more carefully.
+The disadvantages of indoor aviaries are that you need to think about ventilation more carefully and the potential for more indoor mess and bird dander.
 They can also be noisey and they can give off a slight smell if you don’t clean them regularly like you should.
+More examples of indoor aviaries can be seen here.

 Similar to indoor aviaries, a bird room is when you convert an entire room in house for the purpose of looking after birds.
 With this design it’s important that you have access to a windows which face the sun so that the birds have an idea of what time of day it is.
 The window is also important for keeping the birds ventilated.
 Some bird fanciers use bird rooms to keep a set of bird cages for breeding purposes along with a small flight cage inside to give the birds exercise.
 Other bird owners will open up the whole space allowing the birds free flight across the room.